OpenRacer/OpenRacer/README.md

 DJI racing example:
 https://www.youtube.com/watch?v=-WxEIBV4bSs

 This design was created from scratch but inspired by the brilliant CampfireQuads frame.
-Since the Campfire frame is not opensource and pilts wanted to imrove the design and to add things like support for a Caddx Vista, it was decided to create OpenRacer frame to share with the FPV community.
+Since the Campfire frame isn't opensource and pilots wanted to improve the design to add features like support for a Caddx Vista, the OpenRacer frame was created to share with the FPV community.
 Although this design has been tested by a number of people, we're always looking for ways to improve it.
-Please feel free to contribute ideas or submit your own designs!
+Please feel free to contribute ideas or submit your own designs through pull requests!

 You can order the frame carbon from [CNC Madness](https://cncmadness.com/).
-We will provide instructions for printing your own pod, but if you would like one printed we recommend [Phoenix 3D](https://www.phx-3d.com/)
+We will provide instructions for printing your own canopy, but if you would like one printed we recommend [Phoenix 3D](https://www.phx-3d.com/)

-Top and Bottom plates: 2.5mm carbon
+Top and Bottom plates: 2.5mm carbon<br>
-Arms: 5mm carbon
+Arms: 5mm carbon<br>
-Braces: 4mm carbon
+Braces: 4mm carbon<br>

 Required screws, nuts, and standoffs:
 ```